Interacting with a HeFQUIN Service

 -H 'Content-Type: application/sparql-query'

-The service will return a response in JSON format, with application/json
+The service will return a response in JSON format, with application/json as the content type.

 Responses returned by the service may use any of the following HTTP status codes.